lukassnoek/NI-edu/NI-edu/misc/for_educators.md

 Using the remote desktop, you can complete (sub)step 5-7 and step 2 of the manual ("Adding more users").
 For example, you can add a co-teacher as "admin" to the course.
 For example, to add Lukas Snoek (Linux username: lukassnoek) as a co-teacher, go to the "Admin" tab in the Jupyterhub interface, click on "Add Users", and fill in his username (i.e., "lukassnoek", *not* "jupyter-lukassnoek") and check the "Admin" box.

-It is important to remember that no one will be able to access the Jupyterhub interface unless his/her username has been added ("whitelisted") using this interface (Admin tab; Add Users) &mdash; even if this person already has a Linux (or even Jupyterhub) account on the server!
+It is important to remember that no one will be able to access the Jupyterhub interface unless his/her username has been added ("whitelisted") using this interface (Admin tab &rarr Add Users) &mdash; even if this person already has a Linux (or even Jupyterhub) account on the server!

 You can skip step 3 ("Install conda / pip packages for all users") for now.
 We'll get to this later.